cenkergultekin/berkay-sql-project/README.md

 ## 🚀 Overview

-SQL Agent represents the next generation of database interaction tools, combining the power of artificial intelligence with enterprise-grade security and performance.
+NIQ (Natural Intelligence Query) represents the next generation of database interaction tools, combining the power of artificial intelligence with enterprise-grade security and performance.
 The platform enables users to:

 - **Natural Language Processing**: Convert complex business questions into precise SQL queries using OpenAI's advanced language models
 - **Intelligent Schema Discovery**: Automatically discover and map database structures, tables, and relationships